 ABLE is a non-profit organization intended to be exempt from federal and state income taxes under Section 501(c)(3) of the Internal Revenue Code.
-As of the audit report date, no application has been filed.
+ABLE received its 501(c)(3) status on July 1, 2017.
 Accordingly, no provision for income taxes is shown in the accompanying financial statements.

 ABLE follows accounting requirements associated with uncertainty in income taxes using the provisions of Financial Accounting Standards Board (FASB) ASC 740, Income Taxes.
 Using that guidance, tax positions initially need to be recognized in the financial statements when it is more likely-than-not the positions will be sustained upon examination by the tax authorities.
 It also provides guidance for derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
-As of June 30, 2016, ABLE has no uncertain tax provisions that qualify for recognition or disclosure in the financial statements.
+As of June 30, 2018, ABLE has no uncertain tax provisions that qualify for recognition or disclosure in the financial statements.
 Management and legal counsel determined federal income tax returns were not required to be filed.